FIRMMsoftware/firmm_docs/docs/FIRMM_USAGE.md

 ![Logo](img/FirmmLogo.png)

-There is a FAQ section for troubleshooting common problems at the end of this document.

 **NOTE**: Make sure you are logged in as the `firmmproc` user created by the install script before running FIRMM.

 * If you're already using the system where FIRMM was installed, make sure to switch to the `firmmproc` account created during installation.